Posted on June 22, 2023 by Camp Systems

 To become a professional negotiator, you must strive for emotional neutrality throughout the entire process.
 You will not be surprised when contentious issues arise.
 You will further recognize that the negotiation is never over, even after the agreements are signed.

 When your respected opponent gets upset, do not say that their problem is not your problem.
-Always remember that no one negotiates effectively from a state of heightened emotions.
+Always remember that neither side negotiates effectively from a state of heightened emotions.
 You cannot control anyone’s emotions, but you can manage your response to them.
 This includes the ability to recognize when to take a break and let the emotions cool down.

 Think Long Term

 Remember that you are driving for decisions that are long-term, not decisions that will quickly reverse after the negotiation.
-Taking advantage of your opponent’s excitement to close the deal is not in your interest if they later have regret and back out of the deal.
-Processing a returned item and returning the money is a waste of your time and energy.
+Taking advantage of your opponent’s excitement to close the deal is not in your interest if they later decide to back out of the deal.

 Effective negotiators understand that in successful agreements: